Sanjay-2k-5/To-Do-/README.md

 	   •	Completed tasks will be visually struck through.
 	3. Delete a Task
 	   •	Click the “Delete” button next to a task to remove it from the list.

+Contributing

+   Contributions are welcome!
+Fork the repository and submit a pull request with your improvements.